 The values of filament voltage and current presented below are approximate values that one may see in the Research Screen.
-The representative, average values used in this table may vary depending on the condition of the filament, length of ion gauge cable, and the vacuum chamber environment.
+The representative, average values used in this table may vary depending on the condition of the filament and the vacuum chamber environment.
+For example, you may see a reading of 2.0 V at 100 $\mu$ A emission current with a corresponding filament drive current of 2.1 A. This doesn't mean that because the voltage is higher than the value listed (1.5 V) above that there is a problem with the IG.
 The readings taken should be viewed with the notion that there may be an indication of reaching end-of-useful filament lifetime if the power required to sustain emission current continues to increase over time.

-Indication Possible Cause Possible Solution Filament voltage values are present for several seconds immediately after turning IG ON, but then the values are zero Filament is contaminated or filament has reached end-of-useful operating life for required emission current setting Switch emission current setting from initial setting and re-start the IG; make several attempts to establish emission current at $100~\mu\text{A}, 4~\text{mA}$ or $10~\text{mA}.$ Switch to second filament or replace ion gauge sensor All parameters in the RESEARCH screen are zero after IG turn ON is attempted Failed electronics Replace or repair the B-RAX IG filament current is greater than 6.5 A Filament nearing end-of-useful- operating-life Switch to second filament or replace ion gauge sensor IG filament voltage is greater than 16 V Excessive voltage drop in ion gauge cable The ion gauge cable maybe too long, wire gauge is too small or a defect in the cable or connectors
+Indication Possible Cause Possible Solution Filament voltage values are present for several seconds immediately after turning IG ON, but then the values are zero Filament is contaminated or filament has reached end-of-useful operating life for required emission current setting Switch emission current setting from initial setting and re-start the IG; make several attempts to establish emission current at both 100 μA and 4 mA.
+Switch to second filament or replace ion gauge sensor All parameters in the RESEARCH screen are zero after IG turn ON is attempted Failed electronics Replace the IGM400 electronics IGM400 filament voltage is greater than 1.7 V and filament current is greater than 2.5 A with emission current = 100 μA Filament nearing end-of-useful- operating-life Switch to second filament or replace ion gauge sensor IGM400 filament voltage is greater than 2.3 V and filament current is greater than 2.7 A with emission current = 4 mA Filament nearing end-of-useful- operating-life IGM400 may be operated at either 100 μA or 4 mA emission current setting.
+If trouble with maintaining 4 mA emission current (Ie) persists, switch to 100 μA emission current.